 It is important to stay on top of your credit score and pull a copy of your credit report from each of the three major bureaus (TransUnion, Experian, and Equifax) at least once a year.
 And don’t forget to get a copy of your VantageScore as well, as this is also used by lenders.

 Make sure that there are no errors on your credit report and take action immediately if there are.
 Dispute errors as soon as you see them.
 If you’re working hard to improve your credit score, you don’t want an error on your credit report to set you back.

 Keep Old Accounts Open

 Even if you no longer use a particular credit card or line of credit, don’t close the account, especially if you have a long history of timely payments on it.
-You don’t have to keep using the account, but leaving it open will help your credit history and improve your credit utilization ratio.
+One measure of your credit score is the length of open accounts.
+The older the account, the better for your credit.

 Avoid High Credit Card Balances

 Regardless of what your credit limit is, it’s best to use only about 30–35% of your credit.
+In financial terms, this is called your credit utilization ratio.
 Spending about 30% of your credit limit each month, then paying your bill off in full, is the best way to use your card.
-Your credit score will improve over time, and you will not have to worry about late fees or interest charges.
-You can just rack up any perks offered by your card without worrying about the interest rate.